kamranahmedse/git-standup/README.md

 $ git standup -m 3
 ```

+### Directory whitelisting
+If you want to restrict the search path you can whitelist which directories
+to search in by adding them to a `.git-standup-whitelist` file.

 ## Checking someone else's commits

 If you want to find out someone else's commits do